 Etiquette in Photography

-I visited the Temple of Heaven in the middle of a cold Beijing winter.
-But that didn’t seem to stop anyone else.
+I visited the Temple of Heaven in the middle of a cold Beijing winter, though that didn’t seem to stop anyone else.
 The place was packed with local tourists.
-I can only imagine how difficult it must be when visiting in the middle of summer.
+I can only imagine how crowded it must get when visiting in the middle of summer.

 Beware Of A Large And Fancy Camera Kit